transpocamp/transportationcamp.org/events/phl2020/index.markdown

 | 10:30am-11:15am | Session 1
 | 11:25am-12:10pm | Session 2
 | 12:15pm-1:15pm | "Birds of a Feather" Lunch
-| 1:15pm-2:00pm |Session 3
+| 1:20pm-2:05pm |Session 3
-| 2:10pm-2:55pm | *Possible* Session 4
+| 2:15pm-3pm | *Tentative* Session 4
 | 3pm | Afternoon Hangout

 ## Sponsorship

+### Thank you [TransitCenter](http://transitcenter.org/), [Uber](http://uber.com/), [WTS Philadelphia](http://www.wtsinternational.org/philadelphia/), [Azavea](https://www.azavea.com/), and [the Evans Network of Companies](https://theenoc.com/) for helping make TransportationCamp Virtual a reality!

-TransportationCampPHL has always been made possible thanks to the generous support of numerous sponsors, including AECOM, TransitCenter, and WSP.
+TransportationCampPHL has always been made possible thanks to the generous support of numerous sponsors.
 This year, we are offering a flat $500 sponsorship of session rooms, but are open to combining multiple donors into a single sponsorship.
 If interested, please contact us at [transportationcampphl@gmail.com](mailto:transportationcampphl@gmail.com).

 Want to learn more about the conference?
 Check out the ["First Time at a TransportationCamp?"](#firsttime) section below.